Tandem skydiver freefalling above the Great Barrier Reef from Cairns — turquoise reef and coral cays visible below

 • Outside camera add-on: +$70–120

-APF Compulsory Membership: $35 per person (some operators include in price, others charge separately on day — check at booking).
+APF compulsory membership: ~$35 per person (some operators include in price, others charge separately on day — check at booking).

-Total cost for typical first-timer under 95 kg with photo+video: approximately $498–$548.
+Total for typical first-timer under 95 kg with photo+video: approximately $498–$548.

-Group discounts: SKYONE offers $20 off per person for groups of 4+ (code 4MATES).
-For a group of 4, that's $80 total savings — significant.
+Group discounts: SKYONE offers $20 off per person for groups of 4+.
+For a group of 4 that's $80 total savings.

 What's included in the base price: Tandem instructor, harness, jumpsuit, goggles, safety briefing, equipment, free hotel transfers from Cairns, APF membership/insurance (check if separate), certificate of completion.
-Photos and video are always extra.
+Photos and video are extra.

 Is skydiving in Cairns safe?